DimaMukhin/intern.apply/README.md

 ## Running tests

 run `npm test` to run backend tests (Note: will have to stop `node server` to run these tests)<br/>
-run `ng test` to run front end tests (please run the front end tests on Chrome and not in the background)
+run `ng test` to run web front end integration tests (please run the front end tests on Chrome and not in the background)
+run `npm run e2e` to run web front end system tests (please run the front end tests on Chrome and not in the background)

+Troubleshooting: If the tests do not pass at first, please try again since the integration and acceptance tests are using a shared remote test database.
+We justify this decission based on the scale of our project, the small amount of developers in our group, and the complexity and difficulty to automatically lunch a local test MySQL database.
+Instead we focused on creating more than 300 essential tests across our application to make it very robust.

 ## Updates and Justifications